Fysh-Fyve/fysh/docs/PDD/md/06-minimum-design.md

 # Minimum Design

-In this section a minimum design, the "walking skeleton" is described.
+In this section a minimum design, the "swimming fish bone" is described.
 The purpose is to define the functionality to be implemented in the first development iteration.
 The outcome is reported to the client providing an opportunity for early feedback.